mohamedanouarbencheikh/spring-pub-sub-redis/README.md

 ## Description

-This are two projects identify how to use redisDB (pub/sub) with spring data.
+This are two projects identify how to use redisDB (pub/sub) with spring boot.

 ## Getting Started